 Lea Christopher, MBA

-Lea serves on the governing board as Clement Waters' Treasurer, with experience in nonprofit bookkeeping.
+Lea served on the founding board as Clement Waters' Treasurer, and is a retired foundation program manager.
 Lea has written over $6M of funded grants for public-benefitting infrastructure and housing projects in the Missouri Ozarks.

 Heartland Conservation Alliance

 Staff and workgroup members of HCA have proven themselves precious beyond measure to our motion forward.
 Working with like minds gives us the confidence that what we do matters.

 The instructors and mentors at Block Knowledge have played a key part in guiding Clement Waters' business planning with endless patience.
 Our founders are eternally grateful for every new chance to understand varying perspectives, which PUK presents whenever needed.

 In 2013, a promising career opportunity placed Kansas Citians Luke and Joy Ellsworth in the middle of rural southern Missouri.
 The move caused a sudden drastic lifestyle change.
 Three months after the move, Luke's debilitating immune disorder mysteriously disappeared.

 Luke's sudden and outwardly obvious physical healing caused the Ellsworths to look at their unfamiliar Ozarks lifestyle with new eyes.
 They asked themselves, "What specifically changed?"
 The answers were: 1.) more time in nature, 2.) fresher local food, 3.) autonomous belonging within a community.
 It was clear that city-dwellers (and even struggling Ozarkians) could benefit from this knowledge.